-I’m not joking, just being consistent and enjoying whatever it is you’re working on puts you so far ahead of the game it’s insane.
-Not only will the consistency itself pay off huge dividends, but by having fun while you are doing it, your brain and body actually adapt to it better and therefore make you stronger, leaner, faster, etc. Which if you ask me is pretty rad.
+Enjoying whatever it is you’re working on puts you so far ahead of the game it’s insane.
+Not only will the consistency itself pay off huge dividends, but by having fun while training, your brain and body adapt better and make you stronger, leaner & faster.

 Safety is something that I have taken a stronger, and stronger stance on when it comes to exercise.
-I feel that a lot of current fitness training modalities focus on speed and intensity at the expense of safety..
+Many current fitness training modalities focus on speed and intensity at the expense of safety.
 The purpose of exercise is to make you better, not break you down.
 Don’t underestimate the risks associated with whatever you are doing and try to stick to The 80% Rule.
 Also evaluate whether or not you should be performing such an exercise at such an intensity by asking yourself Can You Do It Well?

 The effectiveness of a training session is all about what you get out of it, and in this case the primary goal should be to change your body or fitness level to something greater than before.
 The secondary benefit is how the workout itself makes you feel.
 It should make you feel better than when you first started, and it should make you feel more alive.
 Stagnancy and mediocrity are the enemies here, we aren’t meant to just coast, we are meant to thrive.

-I should mention that in my career the only other thing that I have promoted so far was a water flosser.
+(In my career the only other thing that I have promoted is a water flosser.
 I used to get cavities frequently, I hate flossing, and this has eliminated them completely.
 My point being, I don’t push bullshit)

-Back to the rad book though (by the way, I’m bringing back “rad”), it satisfies the three components of long term training success.
+Back to the rad book (by the way, I’m bringing back “rad”).
+Lift Weights Faster satisfies the three components of long term training success.
 You get a great conditioning product by Jen, an excellent and concise manual on how to get strong from my friend Dave, and a really neat manual that talks about nutrition in a realistic way that promotes whole food and sustainability.
 The bottom line is, I think what she has to offer is a friggin’ steal and I’m proud of how hard she and Dave have worked to put it all together.

-That’s it, go pick up your copy here and don’t forget to get a water flosser, seriously, change your life.
+That’s it, go pick up your copy here and don’t forget to get a water flosser, seriously, it will change your life.